-The word hangry was included in the Oxford English Dictionary for the first time just last year, but the idea that you can be angry and hungry (with the hunger driving the anger) has been around for as long as there have been hungry people.
+The word hangry was included in the Oxford Dictionaries for the first time just last year, but the idea that you can be angry and hungry (with the hunger driving the anger) has been around for as long as there have been hungry people.

 The connection between hunger and anger was documented in the Minnesota Starvation Experiment in 1944, though that wasn't the study's focus.
 That year, Ancel Keys, who was by then already a famous nutrition researcher, was asked to figure out how the human body and mind deal with starvation.

 Understanding how people changed when they were deprived of food was of particular interest because of the thousands of refugees and prisoners-of-war who had been starved during World War II.
 Keys wanted to provide a useful, fully researched manual for relief workers dealing with populations of people who had long been without sufficient food.

 The experiment involved 36 men and went on for 13 months.
 During the first three months, the participants were equalized on diets of 3,200 calories a day.
 Then, they were dropped down to 1,600 calories (with some slight variations, but all were cut 50 percent).
 According to Kelsey Miller's reporting at Refinery29, "They had basic daily work assignments, were required to walk 22 miles a week, and keep a diary.
 But aside from mealtime, there were no restrictions placed on their social lives."

 This is what men who were on a semi-starvation died actually felt.
 (Photo: Ancel Keys/Men and Hunger)

 The results found in Men and Hunger, Keys' manual that resulted from his experiments, surprised researchers then, and might surprise readers now, too.